Aviva Stadium Community Fund Scheme

 What the recipients say about the Fund...

 Note: Under the rules of the community scheme no project can receive more than 50% of the grant requested. each organisation applying for funding must also be demonstrate that they are in a position to raise the rest of the funding for the project in question.
-All projects are initially assessed by an independent accessor who makes a recommendation to the Project Monitoring Committee.
+All projects are initially assessed by an independent accessor who makes a recommendation to the Stadium Community Committee.